top of page

 c.
 Salvation is a gift of grace that God bestows upon us when we believe in the Good News.

-Salvation is achieved by accepting the gift of God's grace.
+Salvation is achieved by accepting the free gift of God's grace.

 It is believing in Jesus the Savior and accepting God's gift of grace for the forgiveness of sins.